 Creating a complete layout could take some time and feel overwhelming, especially if you have many photos to use and several pages you plan on doing.
-Did you follow the previous tutorials to work 10 minutes at the time?
+Did you follow the previous tutorials to work for 10 minutes at a time?
 If so, you might already have several projects on the go, so let's see what you can do in the next 10 minutes.

 Check your papers

-In the very first step, you likely had gathered a few papers for your project.
+In the very first step, you likely gathered a few papers for your project.
 Hopefully, you have some patterned papers and some solid papers.
 It is always good to have some variety, even though, it is always possible to use only patterned papers or only solid papers.
 It is a matter of personal preference and will also depend on the actual papers you have.

 Cut those papers